nickBes/destinations/README.md

 # content
 ## /
-Includes a searchbar and result preview.
+Includes a searchbar (free search or specific search) and result preview.
 ## /info
 Includes information about the site in an article form.